magepages/mpdocs/docs/google-recaptcha/index.md

 ![general configuration](https://i.imgur.com/a5kd3XU.png)

 * **Enable**: Choose Yes to enable this module
-* **Language Code**: Choose the language displaying the Captcha in the frontend and backend
+* **Language Code**: Choose the language displaying the Captcha on the frontend and in the backend
 * **Invisible**

 `Note`: Apply for the frontend